 board-certified physician Board is not capped.

 bulleted lists Be consistent.
+Please use the same style in a two-page layout spread or on a webpage.
 For complete sentences, use periods.
 For phrases, use no periods.
 If the list is a mix of both, either rewrite so they have parallel construction or use no periods on all items.